oscar-system/oscar-website/news/_posts/2020-12-23-ANH-release.md

   triple `solve`, `can_solve` and `can_solve_with_solution`, which work for fields and rings supporting Hermite form computations.
 The functions also have a `side` keyword so that one can either solve `AX = B` or `XA = B`.
-- Experimental code for factorization of multivariate polynomials, which reduces the problem to factorization of univariate polynomials.
+- Experimental code for factorization of multivariate polynomials over exact fields of characteristic zero, which reduces the problem to factorization of univariate polynomials.
 - Finite fields now support iteration.
 - Rename `rref` for matrices over rings to `rref_rational`.